 What to do when your Gas Furnace or Boiler Doesn’t Start?

 It’s the first cold snap of the season and the last thing you want to be dealing with is a heater not working.
 We have a few things to check to see if you can resolve the issue yourself before calling for an emergency service appointment.
-If after you go through these few tips and you’re still having issues with your heater, give the Cool Crew.
+If after you go through these few tips and you’re still having issues with your heater, give the Cool Crew a call.
 We’ll get an appointment scheduled with one of our experienced technicians to evaluate your system and work to get it back up and functional.

 Check the thermostat.

 Make sure the temperature is set above the current room temperature and the system is set to HEAT position.
 Your thermostat may have two options for the fan setting.
 The Fan ON option allows you to run the system blower continuously.
 The AUTO setting will only run the blower when the system is heating.
 Try to get the heater to turn on by raising the thermostat to the highest temperature setting than the room temperature.

 Did you lose electricity?
 Did a breaker trip?

 If you lost electricity recently, check to see if a breaker tripped.
 Flip the switch on the breaker back on and see if your furnace or boiler starts.
 If your breaker continues to trip, please call us to schedule an appointment.